 Job Description of a Biologist

-Depending on their field and industry, a biologist may be tasked to study how life is impacted by the environment in which it lives, or how an epidemic can spread among a species.
-They may split their time being in an office and workout outdoors in order to study living organisms in controlled and natural environments.
+A biologist may be tasked to study how life is impacted by the environment in which it lives.
+Alternately, they may also be asked to analyze how an epidemic can spread among a species.
+Though they may work indoors, they also may split their time working outdoors to study living organisms.
 They may also find themselves collecting biological specimens from organisms to study in a lab.
 The would likely present their findings to others through reports and the sharing of data.
 They would also be the knowledge expert to make recommendations on items such as wildlife conservation or environmental policies.
-Let’s look at a job description posted by the Department of Health and Services, Centers of Disease Control and Prevention.
-This job announcement is looking for a person to perform the following responsibilities:

 Biologist Career Video Transcript